 Ok, enough introductions.
 You can catch up on the unique floor plan and our original designs for this space here.
 Today, I want to show you the finished project (yippee!) and give you exact links to the sources we used (complete source list located at the bottom of the post).

 Consider it a bathroom remodel picture gallery.
-All your master bathroom ideas 2020 style. 😉
+All your master bathroom ideas and inspiration in one place. 😉

 This post contains affiliate links.
 Click here to read my full disclosure.